 The reality is that government and the multitude of bureaucracies simply do not want to communicate effectively.
 They want cultural and industrial imposition and that is where it ends for them.
 In a word, they are cultural and racial bullies.

 Consequently, one third of the NT population are traditional Aborigines who are entirely without a voice… this having been hijacked by local bureaucrats and celebrity Indigenous who can speak only English, and who have no comprehension of real-world Aboriginal culture.
 The media is complicit, invariably only echoing the exchanges of ignorance resonated by the earlier-listed ‘Aboriginal Leaders’.

 Anthropologists, for their part, in spite of not learning Aboriginal languages, have academically colonised Aboriginal culture and lock other Australians’ out of the official communication loop.

-As team of Austrian anthropologists put it, anywhere else in the world, what Australian anthropologists have done would result in the immediate stripping of their degrees.
-Internationally, no anthropologist can venture a word about an alien culture until he or she has demonstrated linguistic proficiency.
-I have never met an Australian anthropologist who has this prerequisite skill, which puts the Land Councils in a perilous position.
+As a visiting team of Austrian anthropologists put it, "anywhere else in the world, what Australian anthropologists have done would result in the immediate stripping of their degrees".
+Internationally, no anthropologist can venture on paper, a word about an alien culture until he or she has demonstrated linguistic proficiency.
+I have never met an Australian anthropologist who has this basic prerequisite skill, which puts the Land Councils in a perilous position.

-Yet it is the land councils who most damagingly stand between traditional Aboriginal family authority and alienated youth; and between homelands and government.
+Yet it is the land councils who most cruelly stand between traditional Aboriginal family authority and alienated youth; and between homelands and government.